PdxCodeGuild/Full-Stack-Day-Class/notes/group-work.md

 I will be explicitly assigning you to groups of about three.
 I will rotate the groups so you will work with everyone in the class.

+## Code for Others

+Professional's read code _way more_ than write code.
+Write your code for someone else who's never seen it before to read.

+This is why I will be hounding you on how you name parts of your program and structuring it in bite-size ways.

+Even when you're working individually, keep other people in mind.

 ## Attitude

 Everyone in this class comes from different backgrounds and skill-sets.